oriionz/gemslanding/docs/index.md

 # Welcome

-Welcome Ho Chin Minh City, Vietnam!
+Welcome to Ho Chin Minh City, Vietnam!

 This landing page serves as your go to place for the week long workshop.